radical-cybertools/radical.pilot/HiComb_Template/README.md

 ### Local Requirements
 ##### To run RADICAL Pilot also requires the following on the local machine (e.g. your laptop)
 ##### [See Installation Details Page for more details] (http://radicalpilot.readthedocs.org/en/latest/installation.html)
-* Passwordless ssh: This can be setup using RSA keys
+* **Passwordless ssh**: This can be setup using RSA keys
-* virtualenv: This is so that there is an evironment dedicated to running Pilot.
+* **virtualenv**: This is so that there is an evironment dedicated to running Pilot.
 While this is not required, it is STRONGLY advised to use a virtualenv.
 RADICAL Pilot relies on certain versions of certain libraries.
 With a virutal environment, you can guarantee that there is an environment in which RADICAL Pilot can run successfully (given the proper packages are installed of course.)

 ### Remote Requirements
 ##### To run RADICAL Pilot on an instance, the user must install the following on the remote machine (using sudo su; apt-get update):
-* gcc
+* **gcc**
-* g++
+* **g++**
-* python-dev
+* **python-dev**

 The following package is not required, but is useful for know the number of cores a machine has.
 NOTE: You will receive an error if you request more cores than which exists on the machine itself.
 * htop [a convenient version of top], to get the number of corse on the machine